mortazavilab/swan_vis/README.md

 ![](.gitbook/assets/swan_logo.png)

 Swan is a Python library designed for the analysis and visualization of transcriptomes, especially with long-read transcriptomes in mind.
-Users can merge transcriptomes from different datasets and explore distinct splicing and expression patterns across datasets.
+Users can add transcriptomes from different datasets and explore distinct splicing and expression patterns across datasets.

 Please visit the [Swan repository](https://github.com/mortazavilab/swan_vis) to download and view the source code

-Also see the [Swan manuscript repository](https://github.com/fairliereese/swan_paper) for the exact commands used to do the analysis in our [manuscript](https://www.biorxiv.org/content/10.1101/2020.06.09.143024v1).
+Also see the [Swan manuscript repository](https://github.com/fairliereese/swan_paper) for the exact commands used to do the analysis in our [publication](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btaa836/5912931).

 Also see our [website](https://freese.gitbook.io/swan/) for in-depth tutorials and documentation